-Other than the liquidity risk related to COVID-19 as disclosed in note 9, there have been no significant changes from the previous year in the exposure to risk or policies, procedures and methods used to measure liquidity risk.
+There have been no significant changes from the previous year in the exposure to risk or policies, procedures and methods used to measure liquidity risk.

 BRI is not exposed to significant interest rate, other price risks or currency risks.

 9. EFFECTS OF COVID-19